DeuxHuitHuit/algolia-webcrawler/README.md

 #### maxRecordSize: Integer

 The maximum size in bytes of a record to be sent to Algolia.
 The default is 10,000 but could vary based on different plans.

+#### attributesToPop: Array<String>

+When the record is too big (based on maxRecordSize), the crawler will remove values from the text key.
+Use this attribute to configure which keys should be pruned when the record is too big.

 #### index: Object